 SEC.
 10.07.
 Discontinuing Service.
 If all or any part of the bill on which any sewer service charge is collected is not paid, the District may discontinue its water or utility service until such bill is paid.

 SEC.
 10.08.
 Collection.
-All laws applicable to the levy, collection and enforcement of general taxes of the District, including but not limited to those pertaining to the matters of delinquency, correction, cancellation, refund and redemption, are applicable to such charges.
+All laws applicable to the levy, collection, and enforcement of general taxes of the District, including but not limited to those pertaining to the matters of delinquency, correction, cancellation, refund, and redemption, are applicable to such charges.

 SEC.
 10.09.
 Use of Revenues.
-Revenues derived under this ordinance shall be used only for the acquisition, construction, or reconstruction, maintenance and operation of Wastewater facilities of the District and to repay principal and interest on bonds issued for the construction or reconstruction of wastewater facilities.
+Revenues derived under this ordinance shall be used only for the acquisition, construction, or reconstruction, maintenance, and operation of wastewater facilities of the District and to repay principal and interest on bonds issued for the construction or reconstruction of wastewater facilities.

 SEC.
 10.10.
 Disconnection.
 As an alternative method of collecting such charges, the District may disconnect any premises from the water system if the user fails to pay the service charges for their premises after they have become delinquent, effectively disconnecting sewer service.
-The cost of reconnecting it thereto is established in the Master Fee Schedule, and such user shall deposit the cost as estimated of disconnection and reconnection before such premises are reconnected to the wastewater system.
+The cost of reconnecting it thereto is established in the District Master Fee Schedule, and such user shall deposit the cost as estimated of disconnection and reconnection before such premises are reconnected to the wastewater system.

 SEC.
 10.11.
 Abatement.
 During the period of non-connection or disconnection, habitation of such premises by human beings shall constitute a public nuisance, whereupon the District Board shall cause proceedings to be brought for the abatement of the occupancy of said premises by the human beings.
 In such event, and as a condition of connection or reconnection, there shall be paid to the District reasonable attorneys’ fees and costs of suit arising in said action.